What is Brazilian Blowout?

 Japanese straightening uses similar amino acid chemicals as the Brazilian Blowout.
 The difference is that the chemicals are stronger and designed to penetrate the hair cuticle in order to break the protein bonds within the hair.

 Whereas, with the Brazilian Blowout the chemicals only work on the surface of the hair to seal the hair cuticle, remove frizz and facilitate straightening.
+This last only a few months so it is not permanent.

 Once the hair is processed with Japanese straightening chemicals, they are rinsed out and the hair is straightened by blow-drying and with a flat iron.
 Then a neutralizing solution is applied to stop the action of the straightening chemicals.
 The hair is rinsed and straightened again.